Tutorial

 riot Query GreyNoise IP to see if it is in the RIOT dataset.

-setup Configure API key.
+setup Configure API client.

-signature Submit an IDS signature to GreyNoise to be deployed to all...
+signature Submit an IDS signature to GreyNoise to be deployed to...

 stats Get aggregate stats from a given GNQL query.

-version Get version and OS information for your GreyNoise
+version Get version and OS information for your GreyNoise...

 Setup